AIgen-Solutions-s-r-l/resume-parser-service/README.md

 ### Creating User and Resume

 Send a POST request to create a user and their resume at `POST /create-user/`:
+NOTE: the path currently is /auth/register (not /create-user?) (auth due to the import of auth_router)

 ```json
 {